|

 The lineage and family of Sultan Abdul Majid I

-Sultan Abdul Majid I belongs to the Ottoman family, as his full name until Ertugrul Gazi is:
+Sultan Abdul Majid I belonged to the Ottoman dynasty.
+His paternal lineage back to Ertugrul Gazi is:

 Sultan Abdul Majid I son of Mahmoud II son of Abd al-Hamid I son of Ahmed III son of Muhammad IV son of Ibrahim I son of Ahmed I son of Muhammad III son of Murad III son of Salim II son of Suleiman the Magnificent son of Selim I bin Bayazid II son of Muhammad Al-Fatih son of Murad II son of Muhammad I son of Bayazid I son of Murad I son of Orhan Gazi son of Osman son of Erturgul Gazi